shasfin/TigerJython-Localisation/README.md

 # TigerJython-Localisation
-Translations of the texts and error messages in TigerJython
+Translations of the texts and error messages in [TigerJython](http://jython.tobiaskohn.ch/).